The Honorable William H. Frist, M.D.

 In 2019 he launched “A Second Opinion” podcast, which addresses challenging healthcare issues of today from three distinct vantage points: policy, medicine, and innovation.

 He is Co-Chair of the Health Project at the Bipartisan Policy Center, and co-founder of Aspire Health, the nation’s largest non-hospice community-based palliative care company.
-His board service includes the Robert Wood Johnson Foundation, The Nature Conservancy, and publicly-traded companies Select Medical, Teladoc Health, Smile Direct Club, and GS Acquisitions Holdings Corp II.
-In addition he is a board member of Unitek (nursing and information technology), Aegis (lab), IDx (autonomous AI healthcare), MDSave (health consumerism), Cognosante (health information technology), BehaVR (virtual care), Monogram Health (kidney care), Main Street Health (rural health), and CareBridge (long-term services and supports).
-His previous board service includes Princeton University, the Kaiser Family Foundation, the Smithsonian Institution, Accolade, and AECOM (the largest engineering/architectural company in the world).
-He is a member of the advisory committee for global health at Harvard Medical School.
+His board service includes the Robert Wood Johnson Foundation, The Nature Conservancy (Board Chair), and publicly-traded companies Select Medical and Teladoc Health.
+In addition he is a board member of Aegis (lab), IDx (autonomous AI healthcare), MDsave (health consumerism), Cognosante (health information technology), BehaVR (virtual care), Devoted Health (Medicare Advantage plan), Monogram Health (kidney care), Main Street Health (rural health), CareBridge (long-term services and supports), and OneOncology (cancer care).
+His previous board service includes Princeton University, the Kaiser Family Foundation, the Smithsonian Institution, Accolade, AECOM (the largest engineering/architectural company in the world) and URS Corporation.

 He is committed to advancing health equity, and has received honorary degrees from five Historically Black Colleges and Universities: Meharry Medical College, Honorary Doctorate of Medicine (1997); Morehouse College of Medicine, Honorary Doctorate of Science (2003); Fisk University, Honorary Doctorate of Laws (2004), Howard University, Honorary Doctorate of Laws (2004), and The LeMoyne-Owen College, Honorary Doctorate of Humane Letters (2006).